notefox/JavaOPSM/README.md

-# JavaOPSM ( "on-the-fly" Process Serviceing and Management )
+# JavaOPSM ( "on-the-fly" Process Servicing and Management )
 This Project will be my first take on InterProcess Communication in Java.

-The Communication basis will be Sockets.
+(no tests have been written just yet, this is a very early on Project)